TeamSundar/m-ionic/README.md

 3. Predict the binding probability using the saved model parameters
 4.  __Output:__ the predicted binding probability for each ion for each residue in the protein sequence

+## How to use:
+M-Ionic can be used on your protein of interest using a Google Colab Notebook (https://bit.ly/40FrRbK)